-The POD team visits each center to review the base map of the site.
-Adjustments are made to the base map if needed and a walk through is conducted to become familiar with the outdoor space.
+- Site Discovery: The POD team visits each center to review the base map of the site.
+Adjustments are made to the base map if needed and a walkthrough is conducted to become familiar with the outdoor space.

-Centers attend a full day workshop on the impact of the built environment and child development.
+- Training Workshop: Centers attend a full-day workshop on the impact of the built environment and child development.
 The session includes an introduction to the Preschool Outdoor Environment Measurement Scale (POEMS), a review of each site, and a presentation on the step-by-step participatory design process.

-All centers attend a full day design workshop and program development.
-Using the input from teachers, parents and children, each center designs their ideal outdoor space with the guidance of the design team.
+- Design Workshop: All centers attend a full-day design workshop and program development.
+Using the input from teachers, parents, and children, each center designs their ideal outdoor space with the guidance of the design team.

-Each center with the help of the NLI staff, prepares their outdoor environment for the installation of plants and trees.
+- Installation: Each center, with the help of the NLI staff, prepares its outdoor environment for the installation of plants and trees.
 Volunteers are a crucial part of the planting process.